Maycon1993/Devices-docs/surface/surface-dock-firmware-update.md

     - Component20CurrentFwVersion 0x04915a70 (76634736)

 >[!TIP]
->If you see "The description for Event ID xxxx from source SurfaceDockFwUpdate cannot be found" in event text, this is expected and can be ignored.
+>If you see "The description for Event ID xxxx from source SurfaceDockFwUpdate can't be found" in event text, this is expected and can be ignored.

 Also see the following sections in this article: